1. Why use this guide?

 5.Using the card index 1906-1909

 For 1906-1910 the card index does not provide a file number so you will also need to use the general registers of correspondence in FO 566.
+These FO 566 registers have not been digitised and therefore you cannot view them online.
+To view these you will need to visit The National Archives, Kew or pay for research.

 Step 1: Identify a card index entry of interest

-The card index is arranged by year and then by subject, name or place.
-It does not include the names of officials and ministers dealing with the correspondence.
-You may have to do some lateral thinking to find your way around the subject index terms used.
+Please note, you may have to do some lateral thinking to find your way around the subject index terms used.

 Step 2: Convert the country code using the tables above and note down the paper number.